seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="enums"></a>
 #### `Enums`

-Enums emit runtime JavaScript and are discouraged in modern TypeScript configurations because they generate additional code.
-Prefer **lookup-tables** with **declaration-merging** instead:
+Enums are not *erasable* syntax: unlike type annotations, they can't simply be stripped out to produce valid JavaScript (regular enums emit a runtime object and `const enum` values are inlined by the compiler).
+That's why they're discouraged in modern TypeScript configurations (e.g. `erasableSyntaxOnly`) and unsupported by type-stripping runtimes like Node.js.
+Prefer a **value-object** paired with a **type of the same name** instead.
+A value and a type can share a name because they live in separate declaration spaces (note that this is not *declaration-merging*, which combines declarations of the same kind, such as two interfaces):

 ```ts
 const UserRoles = {